-In November 2019, BioCryst announced that it had licensed commercialization rights in Japan to Torii Pharmaceutical, Co. for ORLADEYO® (berotralstat) for the prevention of hereditary angioedema (HAE) attacks.
+In November 2019, BioCryst announced that it had licensed commercialization rights in Japan to Torii Pharmaceutical, Co. for ORLADEYO® (berotralstat).

 In June 2021, BioCryst and Neopharm Ltd. in Israel entered into a distribution and supply agreement granting exclusive rights to commercialize ORLADEYO in Israel.
 Neopharm Ltd. is one of the leading pharmaceutical companies in Israel, providing the Israeli market with a wide range of products and integrated services.

 In September 2021, BioCryst and NewBridge Pharmaceuticals entered into a distribution and supply agreement to commercialize ORLADEYO in the Gulf Cooperation Council (GCC) and Iraq.
 NewBridge is a regional specialty company with a comprehensive pharmaceutical platform of services and expertise established to bridge the access gap and partner with global pharma and biotech companies to in-license and commercialize FDA or EMA approved innovative therapeutics that address unmet medical needs into the Middle East and North Africa (MENA) regions.

 In June 2022, BioCryst and Pint Pharma entered into a distribution and supply agreement to commercialize ORLADEYO in Latin America.
 Pint Pharma is an Austria-based pharmaceutical company that has extensive experience developing, registering and commercializing rare disease and specialty treatments throughout Latin America.